alimx07/Distributed_Microservices_Backend/readme.md

 ### Main Idea

-When working with **gRPC**, the `.proto` file acts as the **contract** for your service — it defines how the outside world can communicate with it.
+When working with **gRPC**, the `.proto` file acts as the **contract** for your service, it defines how the outside world can communicate with it.
 In these files, we define:

 - **RPC services** (methods)
 - **Message structures** (input/output data formats)